KareemAbbasi/psychopyTest/README.md

 pip install psychopy
 ```

 To run the program use the following command.
-Make sure that the file ```main.py``` is in the same directory as the folder ```images``` which contains the images of the experiment, or you can specify the path for the images as shown below.
+Make sure that the file ```main.py``` is in the same directory as the folder ```images``` which contains the images of the experiment, or you can specify the path for the images as shown later.

 ```bash
 python main.py -o OUTPUT_FILE